 If you live in an extremely cold climate, the summer is probably the best time of year for you to move.
 Trying to get settled into your new home while dealing with snow, ice, and chilly weather is no bueno.

-The rental market is at its peak during the summer
+1. The rental market peaks in the summer

 Unlike for sellers, the summer is not an ideal time to look for a new place if you’re renting.
 Because the demand is so high, apartments raise the rates on leases significantly.